Mass General study demonstrates that kidneys infected with hepatitis C can be safely transplanted into healthy recipients

 Hepatitis C is a liver disease that is caused by the hepatitis C virus.
 There are several types of hepatitis C viruses.
 Hepatitis C is one type of hepatitis.

-Hepatitis is a redness and swelling (inflammation) of the liver that sometimes causes lasting damage.
-The liver isn?t able to work the way it should.
+Hepatitis is swelling (inflammation) of the liver that sometimes causes lasting damage.
+The liver isn’t able to work the way it should.

 Hepatitis C can be short-term (acute) or long-term (chronic):